U.S. warns Iran against space launches, ballistic missiles

 Iran says its space program is peaceful, but Western experts suspect it may be a cover for developing military missile technologies.

-Reporting by Doina Chiacu and Lesley Wroughton; Editing by Jeffrey Benkoe
+Reporting by Doina Chiacu and Lesley Wroughton; Additional reporting by Dubai newsroom; Editing by Jeffrey Benkoe